Pinterest tag What Serum Should I Use Based on My Skin Concern | Rael

 Oily Skin

-Niacinamide is versatile and effective for oily skin as it helps control sebum production and reduce the appearance of enlarged pores.
-Also, Zinc, a mineral with anti-inflammatory properties, helps regulate oil production and prevents breakouts.
+Niacinamide is versatile and effective for oily skin.
+It helps refine the look of pores for smoother-looking skin.
+Also, Zinc, a mineral with anti-inflammatory properties, provides similar benefits.

 How to Choose the Right Serum